miage-lille/tennis-kata/doc/01-ocaml.md

 #### Types

 The type system is completely "sound".
 This means that, as long as your code compiles fine, every type guarantees that it's not lying about itself.
 In a conventional, best-effort type system, just because the type says it's e.g. "an integer that's never null", doesn't mean it's actually never null.
-In contrast, a pure Reason program has no null bugs.
+In contrast, a pure OCaml program has no null or undefined bugs.

 OCaml types can be inferred.
 The type system deduces the types for you even if you don't manually write them down.